Patrick Mahomes II might be QB of the future, but for now Chiefs are 'riding with Alex'

 Almost from the moment Mahomes was drafted, the Chiefs went into defense mode regarding Smith.

-“Alex is the starting quarterback,’’ coach Andy Reid said on the night the Chiefs drafted Mahomes.
-“Nothing is going to change there.
+"Alex is the starting quarterback," coach Andy Reid said on the night the Chiefs drafted Mahomes.
+"Nothing is going to change there.

-“Right now, Patrick is not absolutely ready to play.
+"Right now, Patrick is not absolutely ready to play.
 He’s got some work to do, but he’s coming into a great room.
 He gets an opportunity to learn from Alex Smith, which will be a phenomenal experience for him to learn the offense, so we have to be patient with him.
-Definitely, (Mahomes is) not a finished product right now, but he has tremendous upside.
-We think he’ll fit into this offense very well.
-He’s a good person.
-He’s intelligent.
-He’s got great skill and I just think he’ll be a great Kansas City Chiefs player when it’s all said and done.”
+Definitely, [Mahomes is] not a finished product right now, but he has tremendous upside.
+We think he'll fit into this offense very well.
+He's a good person.
+He's intelligent.
+He's got great skill and I just think he'll be a great Kansas City Chiefs player when it's all said and done."

 To illustrate the point that the Chiefs are taking things slowly with Mahomes, he was the third quarterback in their first full-squad practice Tuesday, behind Smith and Tyler Bray.